All about car tuning

 Japanese drinks deserve special mention.

-Japanese cuisine that tourists should try
+Japanese cuisine dishes that tourists should try

 Norimaki.
 Rice cakes with raw fish and seaweed.
 The taste is unusual, but definitely worth a try.